triflicacid/triflic-script/README.md

 ### Variables
 - `ans` : `any`.
 Present if `--ans` is truthy.
 Contains value of last executed expression.
 - `_isMain` : `bool`.
 Boolean indicating if script was run or is imported.
+- `headers` : `map`.
+Contains all headers used to initialise the application, including the value of all CLI argument described above.

 ### `exit(code: ?real_int)`
 **NB no longer unceremoniously calls `process.exit()`